 Yoga is a healthy option for everyone, but it can be especially beneficial for those working to overcome addiction.
 Using yoga for addiction recovery can improve mental, physical, and psychological health, and it is a habit that can last for a lifetime.
-Find out why yoga should be part of your addiction recovery strategy and how to supplement yoga therapy for the best chance of lifelong sobriety and freedom from addiction.
+Find out why yoga should be part of your addiction recovery strategy for the best chance of lifelong sobriety and freedom from addiction.

 Yoga for Stress Management